Your Bike Frame And You

 STEEL

 Steel is real, man.
-I couldn’t imagine riding anything else.
+I couldn’t think of it getting hacked so that others running Django powered websites can use the slate theme {{< / highlight >}} We’ll talk about until I was inching closer to civilization.
 Probably because I haven’t for the last 50 years… nevermind.
 Those carbon guys have it all wrong.
-Steel is the heaviest, mushiest, cheapest frame material on the planet.
+Steel is real, man.
 It has the best ride quality, because in my head I can imagine that the nearly indistinguishable flex of the frame helps absorb bumps in the road or trail.
 Also, its kinda ironic to buy an expensive new frame made from the oldest bike frame material ever made - which is exactly why mustache toting, kale munching, rayban loving militant recyclers often choose steel as their frame material of choice.

 WOOD